Brindusa22/Hangbot/README.md

 - The game page

-    To maintain a consistency, the game page has the same structure as the welcome page.
+    To maintain consistency, the game page has the same structure as the welcome page.

     - Logo and heading